 If You Have Recovered From A Mental Health Issue And Thinking Of Rejoining The Workforce...

-It may be disheartening that sometimes people around hold discriminatory attitudes toward you or even shun you when they discover your past medical history.
+It may be disheartening that sometimes people around you hold discriminatory attitudes toward you or even shun you when they discover your past medical history.
 Getting back into society may be an uphill task.
-Finding a job and making friends can be difficult and challenging for those who have recovered from mental health issues.
+Finding a job and making friends can be difficult and challenging for those who have recovered from mental health conditions.

 You may kick-start your working life with part-time work that does not demand too much out of you.
-Allow yourself to be accustomed to working life before gathering momentum to a full-time job.
+Allow yourself to be accustomed to working life before gathering momentum to start a full-time job.
 Once you are ready, a full-time job will be the next leap you are going to make.

 Initially, you may encounter stigmatisation and discrimination.
 You may also face employment barriers; for example, a prospective employer may probe into your medical condition or inform you that you are an unsuitable candidate.
 Be honest and truthful about your past and take this chance to explain to your prospective employer on how you can contribute to the organisation.
 If you find that it is too much for you to take, relax and give yourself some time to search for a suitable job with a supportive environment.